the-boobook/Excel-Lambda-Chrono/README.md

 ## General Guidance

-* Use the Julian Day Number (JDN) functions when working solely with calendar dates.
+* Use the Modified Julian Day Number (MJDN) functions when working solely with calendar dates.
 Julian Day Numbers do not confer any time information.
 * Use the Julian Date (JDATE) functions when working with date and time values.
-Note Julian Dates are based on UTC.

 ## FUNCTIONS